Kim Wexler: Season 6

-Back in Florida, Kim impulsively starts volunteering at a local pro bono legal services firm.
-She is called by Albuquerque district attorney Suzanne Ericsen to warn her about Saul's arrest and upcoming testimony that could affect her.
-She attends Saul's trial and watches as he confesses to all his crimes and indispensable role in Walter White's drug empire, as well as sabotaging Chuck's insurance that led to his ouster from HHM and eventual suicide.
-Saul declares that he's James McGill and leaves his alternate persona, while admitting that he had lied about additional information about Howard because he wanted Kim to be there while he admitted to everything.
+Back in Florida, Kim volunteers at a local pro bono legal services firm.
+Albuquerque district attorney Suzanne Ericsen informs her of Saul's arrest and upcoming testimony that could affect her.
+She attends Saul's sentencing and watches as he confesses to his crimes, including his role in Walter White's drug empire.
+He admits that he lied when he claimed to have additional information about Howard just so Kim would be present to hear his confession.
+Kim later visits Jimmy in prison.
+They share a cigarette and he points at her with finger guns as she leaves.

-Some time later, Kim visits Jimmy in prison in Colorado using her old bar card that did not have an expiry.
-They share a cigarette together and he points at her with finger guns as she leaves.
-However, Kim still potentially faces a civil suit from Cheryl with Bill Oakley telling Jimmy that Cheryl is "out lawyer shopping as we speak" to go after Kim for everything that she has and will ever have.

 Ethics Training with Kim Wexler

 AMC released ten mini-episodes of Ethics Training with Kim Wexler alongside the fifth season of Better Call Saul, which were presented on both YouTube and AMC's social media sites.
 This series follows similar series Los Pollos Hermanos Employee Training w/ Gus Fring for season three and Madrigal Electromotive Security Training presented by Mike Ehrmantraut for the fourth season.
 The ethics training videos are presented as continuing education videos mixing live-action segments of Kim, with Jimmy filming her "behind the scenes" along with animated segments, and are a product of "Saul Goodman Productions".
 The animated segments include nods to both Better Call Saul and Breaking Bad.